andrew/ultimate-awesome/README.md

 - [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [qml-vqa-library](https://github.com/ericardomuten/qml-vqa-library) - A curated list of recent textbooks, reviews, perspectives, and research papers related to quantum machine learning, variational quantum algorithms, tensor networks, and classical machine learning applications in quantum systems.
 - [awesome-github-star](https://github.com/huruji/awesome-github-star) - 我在 GitHub 上 star 过的项目整理.
+- [awesome-projects](https://github.com/jslee02/awesome-projects) - :sunglasses: A curated list of awesome projects.
 - [awesome-healthmetrics](https://github.com/leandromineti/awesome-healthmetrics) - A curated list of awesome resources at the intersection of healthcare and AI.
 - [awesome-nlp-resource](https://github.com/luyaojie/awesome-nlp-resource) - Awesome nlp resource.
 - [favs](https://github.com/mareksuscak/favs) - 📚 A curated collection of great resources I stumbled upon throughout my career.
+- [awesome-robotics-system-design](https://github.com/mjyc/awesome-robotics-system-design) - Stuff I read to learn about robotics system design and more.
 - [awesome-diem](https://github.com/openblockchains/awesome-diem) - A collection about all things Diem (formerly Libra), Move & Facebook Zuckerbucks - Let's reinvent money with fast and cheap world-wide transfers; let's bank the 1.7 billion unbanked, .
 - [remote-software-companies](https://github.com/RemoteByDefault/remote-software-companies) - Remote software companies list with tech stack and basic information about the compensation.
 Check it out! 🚀.
 - [awesome-llms-txt](https://github.com/secretiveshell/awesome-llms-txt) - This list contains an index of llms.txt files hosted on various websites.